 March 9th

-This week was wet but planted Hostas in between the rains.
+This week was wet but planted Blue Hostas in between the rains.
 No seeds coming up in greenhouse yet.
-The Daffidils are coming up by the house, it is Spring!!!
+The Daffodils are coming up by the house, it is Spring!!!
 The Pond is thawing out.
+Paid some company to clean out my gutters.
+Always good practice especially since the water goes into my pond.
+Netted out the leaves in the pond.
+Planted a Shell Bark Hickey Nut tree to go with the one I have.

 March 16th